pengfei99/frontend_playground/03_js_tutorial/2.Browser/2.1_Document/1.Dom_management/Dom_management.md

 of the website does not contain the new style attribute we added via JavaScript.
 The source of a website will not change and will never be affected by client-side JavaScript.
 If you refresh the page, the new code we added in the console will disappear.

+#### Browser auto correcting html file

+The other instance in which the DOM might have a different output than HTML source code is when there are errors in the source code.
+One common example of this is the table tag — a tbody tag is required inside a table, but developers often fail to include it in their HTML.
+The browser will automatically correct the error and add the tbody, modifying the DOM.
+The DOM will also fix tags that have not been closed.